ImaadHasan2002/Prodigal_Take_Home_Assignment/README.md

   pip install -r requirements.txt
     ```

 - **File Format:**
     - Ensure the uploaded file is in YAML or JSON format.
     - Check the file structure and field names.

 - **Analysis Errors:**
-    - If the analysis fails, try a different approach (Regex vs. LLM).
+    - If the analysis fails, try a different approach (Regex vs. LLM Prompting).
     - Check the error messages for more information.

 - **Application Issues:**
     - If the application crashes, restart the server with `streamlit run app.py`.